 My dad says I should write a blog post about how many jobs I’ve had in the past six months, and he’s certainly had worse ideas – so here is a snapshot of six months in the working life of a zoologish (warning: does not contain much zoology).

 Now I’ve gotten through my first full working week here, I’m beginning to find my rhythm a little.
 I always think of the first week somewhere new as something of write-off as you’re always playing catch-up, learning where everything is and how everything works.
-The second week always seems to give me more time to settle, start building a routine of sorts, and work out my thoughts on things.
+The second week always seems to … Continue reading “ZP Week Two: Highs and Lows” →

 I flew to the Netherlands on Sunday the 3rd of December, and then embarked on a public transport adventure to Pieterburen – two trains and a bus.
-The bus was more like a minibus, and as I sat there with my big rucksack and my non-existent Dutch, the driver said to me “Would you like me to stop at the seal hospital?”.
+The bus was more like a minibus, and as I sat there with my big rucksack and my non-existent Dutch, the driver said … Continue reading “ZP Week One: Arrival and the Start of Training” →

 Graduating uni is a big achievement, but it’s also a big change.
 I knew I loved studying and would miss it, but wasn’t quite prepared for some of the challenges of transitioning to post-student life.
 And it’s only been two months!